IntersectMBO/governance-actions/preprod/2026-05-07-hf11/metadata-raw.md

 ### Technical Evaluation

-The submission of this governance action has been recommended by Intersect's Hard Fork Working Group on **2026-04-30**, and subsequently ratified by Intersect's Technical Steering Committee on  **2026-05-05**.
+The submission of this governance action has been recommended by Intersect's Technical Steering Committee on **2026-05-06** and further ratified by Intersect's Hard Fork Working Group on **2026-05-07**.

 #### Functionality